State Bank of India (SBI) – India’s Largest bank in terms of assets and size – announced its quarterly results last week.

-The price action clearly shows and suggests that the stock hasn’t gone anywhere from last one year.
+The price action clearly shows and suggests that the stock hasn’t gone anywhere from the last year.
 It has traded in a broad range of 240-340.
 Most of the action is in the lower end of this trading range.

 To be more accurate and precise, the stock price has traded below 281 (closing price on 6th July 2017) for 186 trading sessions out of a total of 331 since 6th July 2017.
 This means the stock has traded below 281 for 56% of the total trading days.
-I am pretty much confident if you are a buyer of SBI in July 2017, you wouldn’t be happy today dure to the stock movement.
+I am pretty much confident if you are a buyer of SBI in July 2017, you wouldn’t be happy today due to the stock movement.

 In this book, Montier writes and shares seven sins of fund management.
-Anyone who is meeting the mangement of companies.
+Anyone who is meeting the management of companies.
 He believes one must overcome five psychological hurdles if meeting companies were to add value to an investment process.
 The insistence of spending hours meeting company managements is bizarre from a psychological standpoint.

 First, more information isn’t better information.
 So why join the futile search for an information edge that probably doesn’t exist?